numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 **Phase 3:** (July 24th - August 25th)
     *The focus of the final stage will be serializing data altered in PythreeJS to json format*
+    Hopefully by this phase of the program, I will have mostly completed the implementation of Phease 2.
+If this stands true, I would like to attempt the focus of Phase 3 that I have above and answer the following question:
     Can we alter the data in a PythreeJS widget and serialize it to a json?

 **Hand in Final Works** (August 28th - August 29th)